BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ##视频资源
 标题  | 内容简介
 ---- | -----
+[What's new in swift 3 -- realm](https://realm.io/news/whats-new-in-swift-3-part-1/)|What's new in swift 3 -- realm
 [Futures and Promises, or how I learned to stop worrying and love the GCD](https://realm.io/news/altconf-michael-gray-futures-promises-gcd/)|Futures and Promises, or how I learned to stop worrying and love the GCD
 [swift talk](https://talk.objc.io/)| We show our solutions to problems we find while building Swift projects.
 Enjoy a new episode of Swift Talk every week, packed with live-coding and discussions about the pros and cons of our decisions.
 [Advanced ObjC <-> Swift Interoperability](https://realm.io/news/altconf-nikita-lutsenko-objc-swift-interoperability/)| This looks super painful to set up, but if you are stuck with Objective-C code, it's definitely worth it to take the time to go through and make it Swift-compatible.